Noel Ignatiev: Early life and career

 Ignatiev was born Noel Saul Ignatin in Philadelphia, the son of Carrie, a homemaker, and Irv Ignatin, who delivered newspapers.
 His family's original surname, Ignatiev, was changed to Ignatin and later back to the original spelling.
 His family was Jewish.
 His grandparents were from Russia.
 Ignatiev's parents later ran a housewares store.
 He attended the University of Pennsylvania, but dropped out after three years.

-Under the name Noel Ignatin, he joined the Communist Party USA in January 1958, but in August left (along with Theodore W. Allen and Harry Haywood) to help form the Provisional Organizing Committee to Reconstitute the Marxist–Leninist Communist Party (POC).
+Under the name Noel Ignatin, he joined the Communist Party USA in January 1958, at the age of 17, but in August left (along with Theodore W. Allen and Harry Haywood) to help form the Provisional Organizing Committee to Reconstitute the Marxist–Leninist Communist Party (POC).
 He was expelled from the POC in 1966.

 He later became involved in the Students for a Democratic Society.
 When that organization fractured in the late 1960s, Ignatiev became part of the group Sojourner Truth Organization (STO) in 1970.
 Unlike other groups in the New Communist movement, the STO and Ignatiev were also heavily influenced by the ideas of Trinidadian writer C. L. R. James.

 For twenty years, Ignatiev worked in a Gary, Indiana steel mill and also in the manufacturing of farming equipment and electrical components.
 A Marxist activist, he was involved in efforts by African American steel workers to achieve equality in the mills.
 In 1984, he was laid off from the steel mill, approximately a year after an arrest on charges of attacking a strike-breaker's car with a paint bomb.